blues/app-accelerators/valve-monitor/README.md

 ## Web Application

-The Valve Monitor project’s web application allows you to view flow rates, open and close solenoid valves, and manage environment variables in a browser.
+The Valve Monitor project’s web application allows you to view flow rates, open and close solenoid valves, set alarm thresholds, and manage environment variables in a browser.

 ![The Valve Monitor project’s web application](images/web-app.png)